-- 5. In determining whether it is managing a scheme in the same way as an insurer would manage an insurance portfolio, an entity considers the following indicators: - (a) Does the entity consider itself bound by the scheme in a similar manner to an insurer being bound by an insurance contract?
-For example, there may be evidence that the entity considers that it can amend the terms of the scheme for existing participants in a manner that an insurer could not (such as where the entity can make retrospective changes to the scheme).
-In such cases, the entity will not be bound in a similar manner to an insurer, and the social benefit scheme will not have commercial substance or look and feel like an insurance contract.
-An entity will be bound by the scheme in a similar manner to an insurer to an insurer where its ability to amend the scheme for existing participants is limited to: - (i) Circumstances prescribed by the legislation that establishes the scheme (equivalent to a contractual term permitting changes in specific circumstances); or - (ii) When a government is setting new contribution or levy rates (where a trade-off between the contributions and prospective benefits is part of the process of determining an appropriate rate). - (b) Are assets relating to the social benefit scheme held in a separate fund, or otherwise earmarked, and restricted to being used to provide social benefits to participants?
-If an entity does not separately identify amounts relating to social benefits, this will provide evidence that the entity considers the contributions as a form of taxation.
-The social benefit scheme will not have commercial substance or look and feel like an insurance contract.
+- (ii) When a government is setting new contribution or levy rates (where a trade-off between the contributions and prospective benefits is part of the process of determining an appropriate rate). - (b) Are assets relating to the social benefit scheme held in a separate fund, or otherwise earmarked, and restricted to being used to provide social benefits to participants?
+If a public sector entity does not separately identify amounts relating to social benefits, this will provide evidence that the entity considers the contributions as a form of taxation.
+The social benefit scheme will not have the characteristics of an insurance contract.
 There will also be practical difficulties with applying the measurement requirements of the relevant international or national accounting standard dealing with insurance contracts if the assets associated with a social benefit scheme are not separately identified. - (c) Does the legislation that establishes the social benefit give enforceable rights to participants in the event that the social risk occurs?
 Insurance contracts give such rights to policyholders.
-If the social benefit scheme does not also include such rights, then any social benefits provided by the entity will have a discretionary nature.
-The social benefit scheme will not have commercial substance or look and feel like an insurance contract.
+If the social benefit scheme does not also include such rights, then any social benefits provided by the entity will have a discretionary nature, meaning that the social benefit scheme will not have the characteristics of an insurance contract.
 For rights to be enforceable, a participant would need to have the right to challenge-in a court of law, via an arbitration or dispute resolution process or similar mechanism-decisions by the entity.
-The decisions that may be challenged include, but are not limited to, those regarding whether an event is covered by a scheme, the level of social benefits payable by a scheme, and the duration of any social benefits payable by a scheme. - (d) An entity assesses the financial performance and financial position of a social benefit scheme on a regular basis where it is required to report internally on the financial performance of the scheme, and, where necessary, to take action to address any under-performance by the scheme.
-The assessment is expected to involve the use of actuarial reviews, mathematical modelling, or similar techniques to provide information for internal decision-making on the different possible outcomes that might occur.

-(e) Is there a separate entity established by the government, which is expected to act like an insurer in relation to a social benefit scheme?
+The decisions that may be challenged include, but are not limited to, those regarding whether an event is covered by a scheme, the level of social benefits payable by a scheme, and the duration of any social benefits payable by a scheme. - (d) Apublic sector entity assesses the financial performance and financial position of a social benefit scheme on a regular basis where it is required to report internally on the financial performance of the scheme, and, where necessary, to take action to address any under-performance by the scheme.
+The assessment is expected to involve the use of actuarial reviews, mathematical modelling, or similar techniques to provide information for internal decision-making on the different possible outcomes that might occur. - (e) Is there a separate entity established by the government, which is expected to act like an insurer in relation to a social benefit scheme?
 The existence of such an entity provides evidence that the entity is managing a scheme in the same way as an insurer would manage an insurance portfolio.
 However, it is not a requirement for applying the insurance approach that a separate entity has been established.
 Relevant international and national accounting standards dealing with insurance contracts apply to insurance contracts, not just to insurance companies.